 And I posted the following videos on Planilheiros Youtube:

-Another very remarkable fact for me this month was the participation in the Mito Fabiano Amorim Podcast, “DELETE WITHOUT”, where I had the honor of being the first guest of this Fabiano initiative:
+Another very striking fact this month for me was the participation in the Mito Fabiano Amorim Podcast, “DELETE SEM WHERE”, where I had the honor of being the first guest of this Fabiano initiative:

-I also participated in Live “Quinta with Acai and Data”, for the SQL North channel.
-In this live, I was able to share what are the best tools that can help DBA in your daily life and I was able to test unusual or familiar tools that can facilitate and optimize the productivity of a DBA in your work environment.
+I also participated in Live “Quinta com Açaí e Dados”, for the SQL Norte channel.
+In this live, I was able to share what are the best tools that can help the DBA in their day-to-day and managed to test unusual or known tools that can facilitate and optimize the productivity of a DBA in their work environment.